Classic Review is a feature where I pull a book that is over 20 years old from my collection and re-read it, then review it…

 The story has some problems, mainly that it seems to lack direction as it moves from conflict to conflict.
 Also, fight scenes, which are abundant, are not only poorly described, they feel like the reader is sitting in on a Dungeons and Dragons session – it’s almost as if you can hear the dice rolling as it determines the outcome.
 The humor in the story sometimes feels forced.
 And although the characters are likable enough and have a legion of devoted readers, you won’t find much depth to them.

 There are a few nice extra features…the front sports a map, which is always welcome.
 Each chapter heading features pencil artwork from Den Beauvais.
 The end of the book has a few pages that render the poem “The Song of Huma”.
 And the last two pages involve the authors talking about how the characters and world of Krynn came to be.

-In conclusion, this is a hard book for me to recommend.
-While it does have some charm and is fast-paced, it feels a little dated, and it’s not something I would find myself reaching for off the bookshelves over some of the other books in my collection.
-If you like epic fantasy, with a variety of characters, lots of action, standard fantasy tropes, and easy-to-follow writing, you might like this.
+In conclusion, this book does have some charm and is fast-paced.
+At times it feels a little dated, but if you like epic fantasy, with a variety of characters, lots of action, standard fantasy tropes, and easy-to-follow writing, you might like this.
 Dragonlance does have a legion of devoted fans, a large library of follow-up books, and has spun off numerous products such as role playing books, board games, and miniatures for a reason.
-But you might just want to check it out from the library before spending your hard-earned money…you can always buy it later if you like it.